vaughan189/react-movie-app/README.md

 # react-movie-app
-React Movie App Tutorial - Build A Fun Portfolio Project with React and the OMBD API
+React Movie App - A Fun Portfolio Project with React and the OMBD API